PySimpleGUI/PySimpleGUI/docs/index.md

        resizable - if True - user can manually changge the wize of the window.
-Defaults to False disable_close - if True user will not be able to close using the X. disable_minimize - if True user will not be able to minimize the window
+Defaults to False disable_close - if True user will not be able to close using the X. disable_minimize - if True user will not be able to minimize the window right_click_menu - menu definition that will be used on wall elements that support right click.
+If a  definition is specified on an element then it will be used instead.

 ### Window Location